Case studies

 of extinction, and only ~2,600 ha of reasonable quality native forest remain, representing less than 2% of the total area of the island.
 Much of Mauritius’ fauna, unique to the island, has disappeared along with the forest; 24 of the 52 native species of forest vertebrates that were known, are now extinct.
 Remaining fauna species are under pressure as the forest becomes more and more degraded.

 Ebony Forest Ltd is implementing a project in Chamarel, Mauritius that particularly incorporates awareness raising as part of its innovative ecosystem restoration practices through funding from the Critical Ecosystem Partnership Fund (CEPF).
-This case study showcases the scope of efforts required to restore forest ecosystem services, and the role played by a renewed realization of forest ecosystem services that was promoted through: i) private sector partnership with school children, tertiary education students and volunteers; ii) information-sharing about native species and extinct species; iii) narratives about the restoration process and requirements; iv) visions of the forest in the past combined with planning for the future, v) involving partners in the restoration process (e.g. weeding and planting), and vi) concrete investment in the restoration process.
+This case study showcases the scope of efforts required to restore forest ecosystem services, and the role played by a renewed realization of forest ecosystem services that was promoted through: i) private sector partnership with schools , tertiary education institutions and volunteers; ii) information-sharing about native species and extinct species; iii) narratives about the restoration process and requirements; iv) visions of the forest in the past combined with planning for the future, v) involving partners in the restoration process (e.g. weeding and planting), and vi) financial? investment in the restoration process.

 The measures taken to ensure the restoration and revitalization of degraded ecosystems in Chamarel include;